15th MEU ARFF Marines conduct controlled burn training for Northern Edge 2021

-210505-M-QM580-1387 COLD BAY, ALASKA (May 5, 2021) – A U.S. Marine Corps expeditionary firefighting and rescue specialist with Marine Wing Support Detachment, 15th Marine Expeditionary Unit, extinguishes a vehicle fire during a controlled burn training event at Cold Bay airport, Alaska in support of Northern Edge 2021.
+210505-M-QM580-1425 COLD BAY, ALASKA (May 5, 2021) – U.S. Marine Corps expeditionary firefighting and rescue specialists with Marine Wing Support Detachment, 15th Marine Expeditionary Unit, utilize an Oshkosh Striker T3000 fire truck to extinguish a vehicle fire during a controlled burn training event at Cold Bay airport, Alaska in support of Northern Edge 2021.
 U.S. service members are participating in a joint training exercise hosted by U.S. Pacific Air Forces May 3-14, 2021, on and above the Joint Pacific Alaska Range Complex, the Gulf of Alaska, and temporary maritime activities area.
 NE21 is one in a series of U.S. Indo-Pacific Command exercises designed to sharpen the joint forces’ skills; to practice tactics, techniques, and procedures; to improve command, control and communication relationships; and to develop cooperative plans and programs.
 (U.S. Marine Corps photo by Staff Sgt.
 Kassie McDole)

 |Date Taken: